SteamAchievementNotifier/SteamAchievementNotifier/CUSTOMPRESETS.md

 > Most scenarios which reset to the **Default** preset should be logged under **Settings** > **Misc.** > **App Log**.

 > [!CAUTION]
-> If you encounter an error in the confirmation dialog while deleting a custom preset, it may be left in a partially-deleted state.
+> If you encounter an error in the confirmation dialog while deleting a custom preset, cleanup logic has been added when creating/deleting custom presets to mitigate scenarios where the custom preset's files and directories may be left in a partially-deleted state.
 >
-> If this happens, you can manually remove all associated entries/files by doing the following:
+> However, you may still encounter situations where cleanup cannot be fully performed automatically.
+If this happens, you can manually remove all entries/files/directories associated with the affected custom preset by doing the following:
 >
 > - Open `<appdatadir>/customfiles/notify/presets/preset.json`
 > - Remove the entry containing the deleted preset - e.g: